-This section of Piney Branch Road is a major thoroughfare through Long Branch and carries a significant traffic.
-The Purple Line light rail transit will operate in the median of Piney Branch Road between Arliss Street and University Boulevard.
-This section of Piney Branch Road needs pedestrian improvements to make the street an urban boulevard that serves more than one mode of travel.
-The Plan recognizes that the Purple Line light rail transit is to be integrated within the Piney Branch right-of-way.
-It will not have a typical section width due to site-specific and area traffic circulation needs.
+This section of Piney Branch Road is a major thoroughfare within the Plan area and it carries significant through traffic.
+The Purple Line will operate in its median between Arliss Street and University Boulevard.
+This section of Piney Branch Road also needs pedestrian-friendly improvements to create an urban boulevard that serves more than one mode of travel.

-Lanes: Four travel lanes with some median
+The Long Branch Sector Plan gives priority to the Purple Line planning, engineering and design process and recognizes that its integration within the Piney Branch right-of-way will result in an atypical cross section width due to site-specific and area traffic circulation needs.

-Pedestrian/Bike Access: Sidewalks adjacent to travel lanes; widely spaced crosswalks, one midblock crossing, proposed signed shared on-road bikeway
+Lanes: Two travel lanes with no median

-Lanes: Four travel lanes with Purple Line in median
+Pedestrian/Bike Access: Sidewalks adjacent to travel lanes, widely spaced crosswalks, one midblock crossing, signed shared on-street bikeway practicable

-Pedestrian /Bike Access: Bike lanes, 15' wide sidewalks
+Lanes: Four travel lanes with Purple Line in median, stormwater runoff to be accommodated within the right-of-way using Best Management Practices, where

-Street trees 30'-35' on center, minimum 5' wide tree panel, pedestrian street lighting, street furnishings such as benches, bus shelters, bike racks, Streetscape:
+Pedestrian / Bike Access: Bike lanes, 15-foot wide sidewalks

-and trash cans
+Street scape: Street trees planted 30 to 35 feet on center, pedestrian -scale street lighting, benches, bus shelters, bike racks, and trash cans, where appropriate

-Illustration 9 Piney Branch Road Cross Section between University Boulevard and Carroll
+Illustration 11 Piney Brancy Road between University Boulevard and Carroll Avenue

-This section of Piney Branch Road is major highway through Long Branch and carries significant traffic.
-Pedestrian improvements will make this street an urban boulevard that serves more than one mode of travel.
+This section of Piney Branch Road is a major highway within the Plan area and carries significant through traffic.
+Pedestrian improvements will help transform it into an urban boulevard that serves more than one mode of travel.